 When we first moved to Berlin, I was in wonder at everything this new world had to offer.
 The free museums, the quirkiness, the street food!
 But there was one notable exception to our happiness.
-We had left behind a cat and our flat just didn't feel like home without a furry friend.
+We had left behind our cat (temporarily) and our apartment just didn't feel like home without a furry friend.

-After moping around and skyping the cat from across an ocean (yes - really), we came to the decision to add to our household with its first German member, a rabbit.
+After moping around and skyping the cat from across an ocean, we came to the decision to add to our household with its first German member, a rabbit.

 Never one for pet shops or breeders, my first step was finding an animal shelter.
 But before that I needed to find the word for animal shelter.
 A little research provided us the answer, Tierheim.

 Here is everything you need to know if you want to adopt a pet in Germany.

 German Animal Shelters

 Most major German cities have a Tierheim which also functions as a Tierschutzverein (animal protection union).
 This means they not only offer care for common domestic pets like cats and dogs, but provide a shelter for all animals in need, periodically fostering everything from monkeys to pigs.

 Tierheims are the ideal place to adopt a pet, but German animal shelters also provide services for lost and found pets, pet sitters, vet services and vaccinations, emergency room for livestock, and even pet cemeteries.